Are you taking steps to protect your business and personal information online?

 - Review your account transactions, balance information and other transactions and immediately report any suspicious activity to the bank;

-- TriStar Bank utilizes the Out-of-Wallet system to verify your identity on your computer.
+- TriStar Bank utilizes the Out-of-Band system to verify your identity on your computer.
 If you do not recognize any of the challenge questions, please verify your user name is correct.
 If you continue to have issues logging in to the system, contact us;

 - Sign up for account alerts within our online system and by using our SecurLOCK application for real time alerts each time a transaction processes on your account;